-- Offer housing-focused case management to all clients, not only clients who are there for longer stays or clients in certain parts of the shelter program(s). - Employ a person-centered, strengths-based approach that tailors case management to each client/household.
-Case management is individualized to each client or household; case managers actively work to identify the unique needs and goals of each client. - Implement Housing First principles, focusing on addressing clients' housing needs and goals. - Ensure case management participation is not mandatory.
-Case managers will engage with and develop a rapport with each client and offer assistance that is relevant and useful to addressing the goals and needs the client has identified to reach the goal of re-entering permanent housing as quickly as possible. - Employ harm-reduction and trauma-informed care to tailor services to clients' needs. - Work collaboratively with any other programs/staff that are providing services to the client while in shelter (e.g. a rapid re-housing program case manager).
-Shelter case managers will work to ensure a smooth transition and continuity of care with a client's new or additional case manager. - Ensure shelter(s) policies and procedures employ involuntary exits as an absolute last resort strategy.
+- 5. Ensure case management participation is not mandatory.
+Case managers will engage with and develop a rapport with each client and offer assistance that is relevant and useful to addressing the goals and needs the client has identified to reach the goal of re-entering permanent housing as quickly as possible. - 6.
+Employ harm-reduction and trauma-informed care to tailor services to clients' needs. - 7.
+Work collaboratively with any other programs/staff that are providing services to the client while in shelter (e.g. a rapid re-housing program case manager). - 8.
+Shelter case managers will work to ensure a smooth transition and continuity of care with a client's new or additional case manager. - 9.
+Ensure shelter(s) policies and procedures employ involuntary exits as an absolute last resort strategy.
 Instead, case managers should support clients to manage conflict and/or any other problems that may be presented during their shelter stay.

-Shelter Facility - Health, Safety, and Disability Accommodations
+E. Shelter Facility - Health, Safety, and Disability Accommodations, Contractor will: